 Engage with existing followers

-If your profiles are rather established, you’ve likely grown an engaged follower base.
+If your profiles are established, you’ve likely grown an engaged follower base.
 However, don’t take those followers for granted while trying to attract new ones.
-If users are commenting on your posts or tagging your profile in their content, like those posts and comment back.
+If users are commenting on your posts or tagging your profile in their content, “like” those posts and comment back.
 With their permission, consider recognizing them by sharing their content on your profiles.
 Just like the adage of it being easiest to maintain an existing customer, the same applies to loyal social media followers.

 Develop a content plan and media library